 For foreign people living in Japan, the biggest issue with NISA and IDECO is likely the language barrier.
 Setting up and maintaining an investment account entirely in Japanese is nearly impossible if you do not speak the language.
 Many foreign people living in Japan set up and maintain international investment accounts for this reason.

-NISA has a short-term time horizon
+NISA accounts have a short-term time horizon

 NISA’s most significant limitation is the relatively short time horizon.
 After the five years of NISA tax privileges, the government taxes your investments fully.
 Full taxation means future dividends and capital gains will be subject to income tax and capital gains taxes.
 Consequently, NISA may not be the best option for you if your financial goals are further ahead than five years.